CozzyBro2/RoMouseEvents/README.md

 	* Recommended: `false`
 	* Default: `false`

+* `watchPosition: bool`

+	Whether the `AbsolutePosition` of the gui is listened to for changes.
+	Enabling this allows `MouseLeave` to fire if the gui moves but the InputDevice does not, the stock events lack this.

+	!!
+This can make actions such as scrolling a bunch of guis at once much more taxing.

+	* Recommended: `false`
+	* Default: `false`

 ### Other config

 * You can use the `MakeSignal` wrapper function to change the signal you use.